AronAhn/Graph-Analysis/PGNA_ch5.md

 ## 5.2.
 Identifying Influential Individuals in the Network
 - Question: Which nodes, among a large number of connected nodes, are more important?
+- *Centrality* is a term used to define the importance of a node